 January 6, 2021

 - While addressing the crowd on Nov.
 14, Alex Jones made statements that seemed to advocate for the type of violence seen at the Jan.
 6 insurrection.
-He called for a “second American Revolution” and led chants of “1776.”
-Jones said, “We declare independence from that communist Chinese agent Joe Biden and his demonic pedophile family.”
+He called for a “second American Revolution,” led chants saying “1776,” and proclaimed, “We declare independence from that communist Chinese agent Joe Biden and his demonic pedophile family.”

-- Members of right-wing militia groups that participated in the insurrection were also present at the Million MAGA March.
-For instance, Ron Schaffer, a member of the Oath Keepers from Indiana who attended the Nov.
-14 march, spoke to the news media, saying, “We’re not going to merge into some globalist, communist system, it will not happen.
-There will be a lot of bloodshed if it comes down to that, trust me… If somebody wants to bring violence, I think there’s a lot of us here that are ready for it… They’re pushing us to a point where we have no choice.“ The Justice Department later indicted Schafer for his role in the insurrection.
+- Members of right-wing militia groups that participated in the insurrection were also present at the Million MAGA March in November.
+Ron Schaffer, a member of the Oath Keepers from Indiana who attended the rally, told Newsweek: “We’re not going to merge into some globalist, communist system, it will not happen.
+There will be a lot of bloodshed if it comes down to that, trust me… If somebody wants to bring violence, I think there’s a lot of us here that are ready for it… They’re pushing us to a point where we have no choice.“ The Justice Department later indicted Schaffer for his role in the insurrection.

 The Big Lie

 - On the day of the Million MAGA March, Trump tweeted, “Hundreds of thousands of people showing their support in D.C.
 They will not stand for a Rigged and Corrupt Election.”